A 501(c)(3) Public Charity

 Sacred Infrastructure

-Churches are architecturally and acoustically beautiful, centrally located, and already equipped with kitchens, stages, and sound — everything artists need.
+Beautiful, central buildings already equipped with kitchens, stages, and sound — everything artists need.

 Artist Scholarships